 Yet data lakes differ from data swamps.

-A data swamp is a vast repository with little to no structure, making it unusable or of little use to data specialists.
+A data swamp is a vast repository with little to no structure, making it unusable or of little use to data specialists as is.

 Which data do you store in a data lake?